multimodal-machine-learning/iPerceive/README.md

 - The `MODEL.RPN.FPN_POST_NMS_TOP_N_TRAIN` denotes that the proposals are selected for per the batch rather than per image in the default training.
 The value is calculated by **1000 x images-per-gpu**.
 Here we have 2 images per GPU, therefore we set the number as 1000 x 2 = 2000.
 If we have 8 images per GPU, the value should be set as 8000.
 See [#672@maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark/issues/672) for more details.

 - Please note that the learning rate and iteration change rule follows the [scheduling rules from Detectron](https://github.com/facebookresearch/Detectron/blob/master/configs/getting_started/tutorial_1gpu_e2e_faster_rcnn_R-50-FPN.yaml#L14-L30), which means the LR needs to be set 2x if the number of GPUs become 2x.
 In our implementation, the learning rate is set for 4 GPUs and each GPU has 2 images.
-- In my practice, the learning rate can not be best customized since the iPerceive training is not a supervised model and you cannot measure the goodness of the iPerceive model from training procedure.
-We have provide a general suitable learning rate and you can make some slight modification.
+- In our observations, "optimizing" the learning rate is a challenging task since iPerceive training is self-supervised model and you cannot measure the goodness of the iPerceive model from training procedure by observing a particular metric.
+We have provided a generally suitable learning rate and leave it to the end user to tune it to their application.
 - You can turn on the **TensorBoard** logger by add `--use-tensorboard` into command (Need to install tensorflow and tensorboardx first).
 - The confounder dictionary `dic_coco.npy` and the prior `stat_prob.npy` are located inside [tools](tools).